 The SLPs are not a stand-alone curriculum.
-They have been mapped against and aligned to the Life Orientation learning outcomes and content.
-The CSE content in the SLPs has been aligned to the Life Orientation CAPS topics.
+They have been mapped against and aligned to the LO learning outcomes and content.
+The CSE content in the SLPs has been aligned to the LO CAPS topics.
+There are 22 SLPs provided for Grades 7, 8 and 9, i.e. a breakdown of 9 + 9 + 4 SLPs respectively.
+The activities for each grade show how concepts are developed across the three grades in the FET Phase.
+The planning for the SLPs ensures that activities focus on what learner performance is expected at the end of each grade and by the end of the phase.
+See Appendix 1: SLPS at a glance.

-There are 27 SLPs provided for Grades 7, 8 and 9.
-These have been given as a package so that Grade 7 educators can see the progression from Grade 7 to Grade 8 that is expected from their teaching, and Grade 9 educators can see what content has been taught in the previous grades.

-The SLPs are not to be taught consecutively but will be taught across the whole year, where they can be taught appropriately with content from the LO CAPS.
-It is ideal, though, if lessons are built on the knowledge and skills learned in previous lessons.
-This way they continue to systematically build their knowledge and skills, e.g. you don't want to start with HIV prevention before you have talked about puberty.
+The SLPs are not taught consecutively but they will be taught across the whole year, where they can be taught appropriately within the overall content of the LO CAPS.
+Ideally the LO CAPS should be taught in sequence, in order to build on the knowledge and skills learned in previous lessons.